 Being small, they can easily slide into small harbors and draw close enough to many beaches so that passengers can either dart down a gangplank onto the sand or can wade onto the shore.
 Remote nude beaches on Mykonos are often reached by caique.

 Many boats loosely referred to as "caiques" may actually be small yachts or other vessels, just tossed in under the caique category as a convenience, indicating a small boat that can get close to the beaches.

 Traveling by Caique

-In rougher water, sensitive stomachs will definitely know that they are on a boat on most caiques, but in practice, caique captains watch the very accurate Greek weather reports carefully and any warnings tend to be carefully heeded.
+In rough water, sensitive stomachs will definitely know that they are on a caiques.
+In practice, caique captains watch the very accurate Greek weather reports carefully, and any warnings tend to be carefully heeded.
 Still, a packet of Dramamine doesn't take up much room, just in case.